Spring 2026 Syllabus

 Sistine Chapel, Michelangelo

-The Argument from Contingency
+The Cosmological Argument (SEP)

 The Argument from Sufficient Reason

-A Cosmological Argument for Atheism
+The Cosmological Argument for Atheism

 The Ancient of Days